-I have always been intrigued by Italian “drunken spaghetti,” an easy red wine pasta dish made by cooking spaghetti in a seasoned red wine sauce.
+I have always been intrigued by Italian “drunken spaghetti,” an easy red wine spaghetti dish made by cooking pasta in a seasoned red wine sauce.
 The rich color of the spaghetti and flavor of the wine, combined with pancetta and a few other ingredients into a sauce, seemed hard to resist.

 And of course, spaghetti carbonara is one of life’s perfect pasta dishes: a silky — when done right — and salty bowl of al dente pasta tossed in an eggy, cheesy, bacon-y sauce.

 So why not combine the two?
 Drunken spaghetti, or spaghetti all’ubriaco, often incorporates pancetta.
 This recipe just takes things one step further, combining red with pasta with carbonara sauce into an amazing new red wine pasta recipe for dinner.

 Scrambled eggs are a common issue when making a carbonara.
 This occurs when the eggs overcook in the last step of the dish, when the pasta comes together with the sauce.

 But this method troubleshoots this carbonara issue.
 Transferring the pancetta-tossed spaghetti to a separate bowl filled with the egg and cheese virtually guarantees that the sauce will stay silky smooth, while the eggs still cook in the residual heat of the egg and cheese.*

 What are the best red wine pairings for this red wine spaghetti recipe?